Measurement incompatibility and quantum steering via linear programming: Preliminaries

 which can be computed by the SDP

+where $\sigma_\lambda$ are sub-normalised states, associated to the product $p(\lambda)\rho_\lambda$ in \cref{eq:def_unst}, and $D(a \vert x, \lambda)$ are deterministic probability distributions, defined as in \cref{eq:main_SDP}.
 As expected, this program suffers from the same problem as the one discussed in the previous subsection.
 That is, it contains a number of variables that grows exponentially with the number of considered measurements $m$.
 This means that, in practice, this approach is limited to problems with sufficiently few measurements.